maraklis/ML-For-Beginners/README.md

 - Take the post-lecture quiz.
 - Complete the challenge.
 - Complete the assignment.
-- Submit it to Moodle.
+- If marked as MandatoryAssignment, submit it to Moodle.

 > For further study, we recommend following the link to the [Microsoft Learn](https://docs.microsoft.com/en-us/users/jenlooper-2911/collections/k7o7tg1gp306q4?WT.mc_id=academic-15963-cxa) modules and learning paths.